Tyrrrz/CliWrap/Readme.md

     PipeTarget.ToFile("output.txt");

 // Iterate as an event stream and pipe to a file at the same time
-// (pipes are combined, not overriden) await foreach (var cmdEvent in cmd.ListenAsync())
+// (execution models preserve configured pipes) await foreach (var cmdEvent in cmd.ListenAsync())
 {
     // ...